 Before diving into that swimming pool, here’s a crash course to determine if it is indeed clean and safe

-While many pools use numerous chemicals to keep water pristine, a study from Center For Disease Control and Prevention (CDC) found that only 20 percent of public swimming pools are free from health and safety hazards.
+While many pools use numerous chemicals to keep water pristine, a study from Centers For Disease Control and Prevention (CDC) found that only 20 percent of public swimming pools are free from health and safety hazards.
 The remaining 80 percent?
 Well, if they’re not contaminated by millions of bacteria, they probably contain excess chlorine, which also poses detrimental effects to your health.
-So before you cannonball into that pool, here are four signs that can help you determine if a pool really is clean and safe enough to dive in.
+So before you cannonball into that pool, here are four signs that can help determine if a pool really is clean and safe enough to dive in.

-1. The water is not clear
+1. The water is clear

 Start from the most discernible thing.
 If you’re staring down a pool and you don’t find it difficult seeing the bottom, it is probably clean.
-It’s a great sign, but it doesn’t give you assurance that it is impeccably germ-free.
+It’s a great sign, but it doesn’t assure you that it is impeccably germ-free.
 Either way, unless you see any color besides supposedly clear blue water such as the one in Vermosa Sports Hub, don’t even think about diving.

-2. That slimy feeling
+2. It doesn’t have a slimy feeling

 Dip your hands into the water or any pool equipment.
 If it feels slimy or oily to the touch, then it just simply means the chlorine poured into the pool isn’t actually working—enough reason to believe that it’s brimming with bacteria.

-3. Pool filters are not working
+3. The pool filters are working

 The pool filter is basically the heart of the swimming pool’s circulation system.
 The water dirt is filtered by the pool’s inlet pipe, and its purpose is to catch the tiny dirt and debris floating in the pool.
-If there’s no strong current of water hitting your body when you stand in front of circulations jets, then the filters are not working, leaving the pool stagnant where germs can freely reel around.
+If there’s no strong current of water hitting your body when you stand in front of circulation jets, then the filters are not working, leaving the pool stagnant where germs can freely reel around.

-4. There’s a strong pool smell
+4. There’s no strong pool smell

 The causes of a dirty pool and its health hazards

-Don’t get us wrong, chlorine is an effective cleaning agent as it can kill most microorganisms in less than a minute if the chlorine levels are high enough, but not all disease-causing germs can be killed by chlorine immediately.
+Don’t get us wrong, chlorine is an effective cleaning agent as it can kill most microorganisms in less than a minute if the chlorine levels are high enough but not all disease-causing germs can be killed by chlorine immediately.
 Among the Recreational Water illnesses (RWIs) that cause health risks is Cryptosporidium—the primary cause of diarrhea that can resist chlorine for more than a week.